Under the direction of the Coordinator, Representation Section, the Grievance and Adjudication Officer is responsible for:

 - An understanding and commitment to trade union, equity principles and social activism.

-A detailed job description is available on our website: http://psacunion.ca/jobs-psac or on the attached document
+A detailed job description is available at: psacunion.ca/jobs-psac.

 The PSAC is committed to employment equity and is actively seeking to ensure a representative workforce.
 We encourage applications from members of equity seeking groups.